 Karen Bloor - Safeguarding Governor

 I have been a parent governor since 2005 and was re-elected by parents in 2009.
 I have two children, both previous pupils at Coppice and now at secondary school.
 I have been involved in all levels of recruitment for the school.
 The committee supports and challenges the leadership team to deliver an innovative curriculum to the children at Coppice.
-I am also the Vice-Chair.
 I am currently a Non-Executive Director for the Birmingham Community Heath Care NHS Trust, the largest Community Trust in the UK, and I am Chair of the Clinical Leadership Committee.
 The NHS faces challenging times and there is much synergy with Education and its transformation.
 I have links with the Deputy Leader of Birmingham Council and meet with both Health and Education leaders through my role as Non-Exec.

 Simon Bowen - Parent Governor